mircealungu/reconstruction/1_Introduction.md

 - Onboarding on a new system
 - Buying a software company
 - Having to do
+	- an architectural evaluation
 	- a risk assessment for security
-	- an architectural evaluation

-Q:  What would be nice to have in all these circumstances but we almost never have?
+Riddle:  What would be nice to have in all these circumstances but we almost never have?

-Hint: Even paying 50B for a company does not guarantee that you get this particular artefact...?
+Helper: What is the software artifact that you are not guaranteed to have, not even when paying 50B for a company?

 ## An up-to-date architectural diagram

 ![](images/twitter_arch_recovered.png)
 [link to original tweet](https://twitter.com/elonmusk/status/1593899029531803649)